-If you have an unused attic space where more than half of the floor area has floor to ceiling height of at least 2.1 metres, you could be just a few steps away from building a roof light loft conversion.
+If you have an unused attic space where more than half of the floor area has the floor to ceiling height of at least 2.1 metres, you could be just a few steps away from building a roof light loft conversion in your home.

-Often called a Velux conversion since this brand of windows is commonly used in this type of home improvement project, this loft conversion design is the most affordable as it does not require a large amount of building work.
-Our North London loft conversion team would start the process by reinforcing the attic floor followed by the installation of two or four Velux or other high-quality roof windows.
-Our builder or joiner would then build stairs in the centre of the loft.
+Often called Velux conversions, since this brand of windows is commonly used in this type of home improvement project, this loft conversion design is the most affordable as it does not require a large amount of building work.
+Our North London loft conversions team would start the process by reinforcing the attic floor followed by the installation of two or four Velux or other high-quality roof windows.
+Our builder or joiner would then build stairs in the centre of the attic.
 A spiral staircase is an excellent solution if you feel that a standard staircase would take up too much of the loft space.
-Customer satisfaction is our priority, which is why our loft conversion services come with a ten-year structural warranty.
+Customers satisfaction is our priority, which is why our loft conversion company in North London gives a ten-year structural warranty.

-Because the shape of the roof does not change, roof light conversions do not require planning permission.
+Because the shape of the roof does not change, roof conversions do not require planning permission.

-If your loft does not have sufficient head height, a mansard extension or a flat roof dormer could be the perfect solution if you need to add and an extra bedroom with an ensuite to your home.
+If your attic does not have sufficient head height, a mansard extension or a flat roof dormer could be the perfect solution if you need to add an extra bedroom with an en-suite to your home.

-With these types of loft conversion designs, the roof structure is altered by raising the back or the front of the roof to create more ceiling space.
+With these types of loft conversions designs, the roof structure is altered by raising the back or the front of the roof to create more ceiling space.
 Dormers are added to a sloping roof at 90 degrees with vertical sides and a flat roof, while mansard extensions raise from the edge of the roof at around 70 degrees.
-While dormer and mansard conversions are more expensive and require more external and internal refurbishment than a Velux conversion, they will give you more headspace and design freedom.
-If you are not sure which type of conversion or extension is right for your family or your property, our highly recommended loft conversion experts will provide you with the best loft advice possible.
+While dormer and mansard are the more expensive attic conversions and require more external and internal refurbishment than Velux conversions, they will give you more headspace and design freedom.
+If you are unsure which type of conversion or extension is right for your family or your property.
+Our highly recommended loft conversions in North London experts will provide you with the best attic advice possible.